General Eisenhower Statue at Eisenhower Presidential Library

 I exited Interstate 70 onto Kansas 15/Buckeye Avenue and within minutes I felt like I had stepped back in time.
 I saw the main street lined with stately historic homes boasting wide front porches, perfect for an afternoon glass of lemonade.
 In less than 10 minutes I was pulling into the parking lot at the Eisenhower Presidential Library, Museum & Boyhood Home.

-Sadly, but not surprisingly, the entire complex was closed due to the COVID-19 shutdown.
-I decided to walk around the campus anyway to see what was there for a future visit.
+Sadly, the complex was closed.
+I decided to walk around the campus anyway to see what was there for a future visit. .
 The Eisenhower Presidential Library, Visitor’s Center, Museum, Boyhood home, and Place of Meditation also stand on these grounds.

 This is 1 of 15 Presidential Libraries operated by the National Archives of the United States.
 Presidential Libraries help us learn more about our leaders, the position of the presidency, and the American experience overall.